Robert Mugabe: Economic decline: 1995–2000

 Over the course of the 1990s, Zimbabwe's economy steadily deteriorated.
 By 2000, living standards had declined from 1980; life expectancy was reduced, average wages were lower, and unemployment had trebled.
 By 1998, unemployment was almost at 50%.
 As of 2009, three to four million Zimbabweans—the greater part of the nation's skilled workforce—had left the country.
 In 1997 there were growing demands for pensions from those who had fought for the guerrilla armies in the revolutionary war, and in August 1997 Mugabe put together a pension package that would cost the county Z$4.2 billion.
 To finance this pension scheme, Mugabe's government proposed new taxes, but a general strike was called in protest in December 1997; amid protest from ZANU–PF itself, Mugabe's government abandoned the taxes.
 In January 1998, riots about lack of access to food broke out in Harare; the army was deployed to restore order, with at least ten killed and hundreds injured.

 Mugabe increasingly blamed the country's economic problems on Western nations and the white Zimbabwean minority, who still controlled most of its commercial agriculture, mines, and manufacturing industry.
 He called on supporters "to strike fear in the hearts of the white man, our real enemy", and accused his black opponents of being dupes of the whites.
 Amid growing internal opposition to his government, he remained determined to stay in power.
 He revived the regular use of revolutionary rhetoric and sought to re-assert his credentials as an important revolutionary leader.

 Mugabe also developed a growing preoccupation with homosexuality, lambasting it as an "un-African" import from Europe.
-He described gay people as being "guilty of sub-human behaviour", and of being "worse than dogs and pigs".
+He described gay people as being "guilty of sub-human behavior", and of being "worse than dogs and pigs".
 This attitude may have stemmed in part from his strong conservative values, but it was strengthened by the fact that several ministers in the British government were gay.
 Mugabe began to believe that there was a "gay mafia" and that all of his critics were homosexuals.
 Critics also accused Mugabe of using homophobia to distract attention from the country's problems.
 In August 1995, he was due to open a human rights-themed Zimbabwe International Book Fair in Harare but refused to do so until a stall run by the group Gays and Lesbians of Zimbabwe was evicted.